David-Kunz/gen.nvim/README.md

         show_model = false, -- Displays which model you are using at the beginning of your chat session. auto_close_after_replace = true, -- Closes the window after replacing the text. command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The url of ollama service.
-You can use placeholders $prompt, $body }
+You can use placeholders $prompt, $model and $body (shellescaped).
+    }
 },
 ```